AdaCore/spark2014/lrm/source/packages.rst

 Abstract State, Package Hierarchy and Part_Of
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Each item of visible global state (either abstract or associated with a visible
-global variable) of a private library unit (and any public descendants thereof)
+Each item of visible state of a private library unit (and any descendants
-must be connected, directly or indirectly, to a *specific state abstraction* of
+thereof) must be connected, directly or indirectly, to a
-some public library unit.
-This is done using the Part_Of ``property`` or aspect,
+*specific state abstraction* of some public library unit.
+This is done using the
-present at the point where each item of global state of the private unit is
+Part_Of ``property`` or aspect, present at the point where each item of visible
-declared.
+global state of the private unit is declared.

-The unit declaring the state abstraction identified by this ``property`` or
+The unit declaring the specific state abstraction identified by the Part_Of
-aspect need not be its parent, but it must be a unit whose body has visibility
+``property`` or aspect need not be its parent, but it must be a unit whose body
-on the private library unit, while being *more visible* than the original unit,
+has visibility on the private library unit, while being *more visible* than the
-as # defined by the number of private ancestors that it has.
-Furthermore, the
+original unit.
+Furthermore, the unit declaring the specific state abstraction
-specified unit must refine the corresponding abstract state variable to indicate
+must denote the the corresponding item of visible state in its Refined_State
-that it includes this part of the global state of the private unit.
-That is, the
+aspect to indicate that it includes this part of the visible state of the
-two specifications, one in the private unit, and one in the body of the
+private unit.
+That is, the two specifications, one in the private unit, and one
-(typically) public unit, must match one another.
+in the body of the (typically) public unit, must match one another.

+Hidden state declared in the private part of a unit also requires a Part_Of
+``property`` or aspect, but it must be connected to a specific state abstraction
+of the same unit.

-The ``property`` or aspect Part_Of is used to specify state abstraction of the
+The ``property`` or aspect Part_Of is used to specify specific state abstraction
-(typically) public unit with which a private unit's global state item is
+of the (typically) public unit with which a private unit's visible state item is
 associated.

 To support multi-level hierarchies of private units, a private unit may connect
-its state to another private unit, so long as eventually the state gets
+its visible state to the state abstraction of another private unit, so long as
-connected to a public unit through a chain of connections.
-However, as indicated
+eventually the state gets connected to the state abstraction of a public unit
+through a chain of connections.
+However, as indicated above, the unit through
-above, the unit through which the state is *exposed* must be more visible.
+which the state is *exposed* must be more visible.

-If a private library unit has global state, this state might be read or updated
+If a private library unit has visible state, this state might be read or updated
 as a side effect of calling a visible operation of a public library unit.
 This
-global state may be referenced, either separately or as part of the abstract
+visible state may be referenced, either separately or as part of the state
-state of some other public library unit.
-Rules are required to resolve aliasing
+abstraction of some other public library unit.
+Rules are required to resolve
-and prevent a potential covert channel between state abstractions when:
+aliasing and prevent a potential covert channel between state abstractions when:

    * a state abstraction is visible; and